-Curtis K. Chan is a Ph.D. student in the Organizational Behavior program jointly offered by Harvard Business School and the Department of Sociology at Harvard.
-Curtis’s research interests include the social and cultural processes of meaning-making, job quality, and inequality as they relate to the lived experiences of workers in organizations and occupational groups.
+I am a Ph.D.
+Candidate in the Organizational Behavior program jointly offered by Harvard Business School and the Department of Sociology at Harvard University.
+My research interests focus on processes of meaning-making, job quality, and inequality of workers, in the context of organizations and occupational groups.

 Currently, I have research in three streams of work.
 My first stream considers processes of meaning-making.
 As part of my dissertation research, I am conducting an ongoing inductive case study of a consulting firm, examining how workers view certain kinds of work as meaningful, and what role the interpretation of organizational communications, language, and culture plays in this meaning-making.

 My second stream of research considers mechanisms of inequality, illustrated by my first-authored article (with Michel Anteby) forthcoming in Administrative Science Quarterly, called "Task Segregation as a Mechanism for Within-job Inequality: Women and Men of the Transportation Security Administration".
 In this article, we examine a case of task segregation—when a group of workers is disproportionately allocated, relative to other groups, to spend more time on specific tasks in a given job—and argue that such segregation is a potential mechanism for generating within-job inequality in the quality of a job.
 When performing those tasks is undesirable, this allocation has unfavorable implications for that group’s experienced job quality.
 We articulate the processes by which task segregation can lead to workplace inequality in job quality through an inductive, interview-based case study of airport security-screening workers at a unit of the U.S. Transportation Security Administration (TSA) at a large urban airport.